The behavior necessary to select content for suggestions varies depending on the technique you use.

 The result is a suggestion within a suggestion, as seen in Reviews.

-When you open the topic in Contribute for editing, the two suggestions may look like this:
+When you open the topic in quick-editing mode for editing, the two suggestions may look like this:

 When you delete the first suggestion, you'll notice the highlighting (orange) appears around both suggestions.
 As a result, this affects the actions applied to the content by the editor.